-This means that dark hair can be lightened without the need for lifting which naturally means there is less potential for damage to the hair.
+This means that you can lighten dark hair without lifting, which naturally means there is less potential for damage to the hair.

 Bigen Hair Dye Side Effects

-Following are some side effects of Bigen hair dye that product user can encounter!
+Following are some side effects of Bigen hair dye that product users can encounter!

 Usage of Borates

-However, whilst Bigen advertises its more wholesome approach to hair dye by not including ammonia, metallic products or hydrogen peroxide it has come under scrutiny for its use of sodium perborate in its dye as the riskiest side effects of all.
+However, while Bigen advertises its more wholesome approach to hair dye by not including ammonia, metallic products, or hydrogen peroxide, it has come under scrutiny for its use of sodium perborate as the riskiest side effects.

-Borates such as sodium perborate and perboric acid are no strangers to the beauty industry and they have historically been used within teeth whitening clinics due to its supreme efficacy at creating that Hollywood smile.
+Borates such as sodium perborate and perboric acid are no strangers to the beauty industry.
+They have historically been used within teeth whitening clinics due to their supreme efficacy at creating that Hollywood smile.